KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/cv.md

 * Tidal, J. (2016).
 Forging the library website with open source.
 Presentation at City Tech Tech Day Brooklyn, NY.<br>
 * Almeida, N. and Tidal, J. (2016) [Photo]-Opportunities for engagement using Instagram to promote student library use.
 Presentation at ACRL National Library Marketing & Outreach Interest Group-Greater NYC Area Meeting, New York, NY.
 (Refereed)<br>
 * Tidal, J. (2015).
 Making access short And sweet: Developing a PHP proxy linker and URL shortening tool.
 Presentation at the Fall 2015 code4LibNYC Meeting/METRO SIG, New York, NY.<br>
 * Tidal, J. (2015).
-[Bootstrapping in the cloud: The development of a responsively designed library website](https://www.citytech.cuny.edu/eparse/Archives/jtidal/Scholarship/2015/Presentations/CUNY%20IT%20Conference/CUNYITConf15.pptx).
+Bootstrapping in the cloud: The development of a responsively designed library website.
 Presentation at the 14th Annual CUNY IT Conference, New York, NY.
 (Refereed)<br>
 * Tidal, J. (2015).
 In your hands and on the phone: Usability and the mobile library website.
 Presentation at the Metro User Experience Special Interest Group, New York, NY.<br>
 * Wochna, L., Charles, J.V., Costa, D., Mathson, S., Miller, M., Tidal, J. (June, 2015).
 Programming & promoting PPR films to patrons.
 Panel Presentation at the American Libraries Association Annual Conference: Video Roundtable, San Francisco, CA. (Refereed)<br>
 * Tidal, J. (March, 2015).
-One site to rule them all: Usability testing of a responsively designed library website.
+[One site to rule them all: Usability testing of a responsively designed library website](https://www.dropbox.com/s/8w6urss7zsne93s/One%20Site%20to%20Rule%20Them%20All.ppt?dl=0).
 Presented at the Academic Research and College Libraries Conference, Portland, OR.
 (Refereed, 28% acceptance rate)<br>
 * Tidal, J. (February, 2015).
 Bootstrap basics.
 Presented at the LACUNY Emerging Technologies Committee Workshop, New York, NY.<br>
 * King, E., Klish, H., Miller, D. Tidal, J. (February, 2015).
 Decoding code words.
 Presented at the American Libraries Association Midwinter Meeting: LITA/ALCTS Joint Interest Group: Library Code Year, Chicago, IL.<br>
-* Tidal, J. (November, 2014).Testing on a tablet: Usability testing of an mobile library website.
+* Tidal, J. (November, 2014).[Testing on a tablet: Usability testing of an mobile library website].
 Presented at the Library Information Technology Association National Forum, 2014, Albuquerque, NM.
 (Refereed)<br>
 * Tidal, J. (March, 2014).
 How to be a good backup.
 Presented at the 2014 code4lib preconference session “Technology, Librarianship, and Gender: Moving the conversation forward,” Raleigh, NC.
 (Refereed)<br>
 * Zweibel, S., Davis, R. C., Tidal, J., & Verbovetskaya, A. (December, 2013).
-Life of Pi: Microcomputing in academia.
+[Life of Pi: Microcomputing in academia](https://github.com/szweibel/CUNY-IT-Presentation).
 Presented at the 12th Annual CUNY IT Conference, New York, NY.
 (Refereed)<br>
 * Tidal, J. (November, 2013).
 Using web analytics for mobile interface development.
 Presented at the 11th Annual City Tech Faculty Research Conference, Brooklyn, NY.<br>
 * Tidal, J. (October, 2013).
-Pinterest and Instagram.
+[Pinterest and Instagram](Pinterest).
 Association of Library Communication Outreach Professionals Annual Conference, Fort Washington, PA.
 (Refereed)<br>
 * Tidal, J. (March, 2013).
-From open source to on your phone: Using Drupal to develop the library’s mobile website.
+[From open source to on your phone: Using Drupal to develop the library’s mobile website](https://www.citytech.cuny.edu/eparse/Archives/jtidal/Scholarship/2013/Presentations/From%20Open%20Souce%20to%20On%20Your%20Phone%20City%20Tech%20Faculty%20Research%20Conference/From%20Open%20Source%20to%20On%20Your%20Phone%204-5-13.ppt).
 New York City College of Technology Annual Faculty Research Conference, Brooklyn, NY.<br>
 * Tidal, J. (February, 2013).
-Using Drupal for electronic resources management.
+[Using Drupal for electronic resources management](Using Drupal).
 Presented at the LACUNY Mobile Roundtable February Meeting, New York, NY.<br>
 * Tidal, J. (November, 2012).
-From open source to on your phone: Using Drupal to develop the library’s mobile website.
+[From open source to on your phone: Using Drupal to develop the library’s mobile website](https://www.citytech.cuny.edu/eparse/Archives/jtidal/Scholarship/2013/Presentations/From%20Open%20Souce%20to%20On%20Your%20Phone%20City%20Tech%20Faculty%20Research%20Conference/From%20Open%20Source%20to%20On%20Your%20Phone%204-5-13.ppt).
 Poster session presented at the 10th Annual City Tech Poster Session, Brooklyn, NY.<br>
 * Tidal, J. (October, 2012).
-Transitions: Moving from a PHP flat-file electronic resources manager to Drupal 6 Views.
+[Transitions: Moving from a PHP flat-file electronic resources manager to Drupal 6 Views](Transitions).
 Presented at the code4Lib New England Conference, New Haven, CT.
 (Refereed)<br>
 * Tidal, J. (August, 2012).
-Libraries and mobile development: Successes and failures.
+[Libraries and mobile development: Successes and failures](Media Centers).
 Presented at the Consortium of College and University Media Centers Annual Conference, Las Vegas, NV.
 (Refereed)<br>
 * Tidal, J. (July, 2012).
-Integrating social media tools.
+[Integrating social media tools](http://prezi.com/0uahnej-x1ri/integrating-social-media-tools-sunyla-2012/).
 Presented at the State University of New York Library Association Annual Conference.
 New York, NY.
 (Refereed)
 * Tidal, J. (November, 2011).
 Understanding users through WordPress statistics.
 Presented at the METRO Library Council SIG Lib 2.0.
 New York, NY.<br>
 * Tidal, J. (October, 2009).
 Developing mobile websites.
 LACUNY Emerging Technologies Committee Spring Program.
 New York, NY.

 ## Awards and Professional Recognition

+* 2021 – New York City College of Technology Professional Development Advisory Council Travel Award (Travel to ARLIS/NA)<br>
 * 2020 – [ALA Library Census Equity Grant](http://www.ala.org/news/member-news/2020/09/ala-awards-additional-100-library-census-equity-fund-grants), Award to fund programming to encourage vulnerable populations to take part in the 2020 U.S. Census.<br>
 * 2020 – [Carnegie-Whitney Grant](http://www.ala.org/aboutala/offices/publishing/sundry/alapubawrds/carnegiewhitneypast) (with Joan Jocson-Signh of California Institute of the Arts), Award to fund the development of “[A Bibliography Exploring Extreme Music and Marginalized Communities](https://libguides.citytech.cuny.edu/extrememusicbib/home).”<br>
 * 2020 – The CUNY Academy Stefan Bernard Baumrin [SBB] Travel Award for Associate Professors for National & International Conferences (Travel to code4Lib National Conference, 2020).<br>